niv-en/flood-monitoring/README.md

 plt.savefig('filepath')
 ```

-`ground_truth` is an optional parameter, if `ground_truth` readings are supplied then they are plotted side by side with the predicted values and metrics are computed between the ground truth and predictions.
+`ground_truth` is an optional parameter, if `ground_truth` readings are supplied then they are plotted side by side with the predicted values and accuracy metrics are computed between the ground truth and predictions.

 ### HOW TO: Evaluate weather forecasts